Alpha-Lipoic Acid

 - ^ Suh JH, et al. Dietary supplementation with (R)-alpha-lipoic acid reverses the age-related accumulation of iron and depletion of antioxidants in the rat cerebral cortex.
 Redox Rep. (2005)

 - ^ a b Bush AI.
-Metal complexing agents as therapies for Alzheimer's disease.
+Metal complexing agents as therapies for Alzheimer's condition.
 Neurobiol Aging.
 (2002)

 - ^ McCarty MF, Barroso-Aranda J, Contreras F. The "rejuvenatory" impact of lipoic acid on mitochondrial function in aging rats may reflect induction and activation of PPAR-gamma coactivator-1alpha.
 Med Hypotheses.
 (2009)